TriBITSPub/TriBITS/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 TriBITS started development in November 2007 as a set of helper macros to provide a CMake build system for a small subset of packages in Trilinos.
-The initial goal was to just to support a native Windows build (using Visual C++) to compile and install these few Trilinos packages on Windows for usage by another project (the Sandia Titan project which included VTK).
+The initial goal was to support a native Windows build (using Visual C++) to compile and install these few Trilinos packages on Windows for usage by another project (the Sandia Titan project which included VTK).
 At that time, Trilinos was using a highly customized and augmented autotools build system.
 Initially, this CMake system was just a set of macros to streamline creating